 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-The biggest advantages in North Carolina for installing solar panels is the state’s net metering policy and the 26% federal tax credit.
+The biggest advantage in North Carolina for installing solar panels is the state's solid net metering policy and the 30% federal tax credit.
+Along with this, North Carolina receives plenty of sunshine throughout the year that will be putting your solar systems to great use.

 This solar calculator requires you to input your address, utility company, your average monthly power spend - it tells you: